Model Checking Lower Bounds for Simple Graphs: Paths, Unary Strings

 \begin{itemize}

 \item Ensure the input is correctly encoded at the start of the tape.
 To check the bit at position $i$ we observe that the contiguous subset of the tape from the beginning to that bit has size $i$.
-Using $exp$ we can construct a set of size $2^i$ and then a set of size $2^{i+1}$.
-We ``calculate'' the remainder of the set of length $I$ with the set of size $2^{i+1}$.
-If the result has size at least $2^i$ the bit has to be 1 otherwise 0.
-With this idea we can check the correctness of all input bits.
+We can now use the $bit_L$ predicate on the set $I$ to check that the correct digit is stored in each input position.

 \item Ensure that the machine transitions correctly.
 We look at pairs of elements that correspond to the same tape cell in consecutive steps in time, that is, tape elements whose distance is exactly $T$, which can be verified with the $eq_L$ formula.
 If the first has no $H_i$ label then either both have $B$ or neither does.
 If the first has an $H_i$ label we check that the $B$ label changes appropriately for the other and an $H_j$ label is used appropriately for the other or one of its neighbors, depending on the transition function.